Macarthur Nature Photography Competition

 Australian Native Plants, Animals and Pollinators

-Lifecycles, spring, macro-Invertebrates, new growth, seasonal changes.
-Photograph the naturally Australian plants that are found in the Macarthur region.
-This includes the leaves, branches, flowers, seeds, lichen, bark and fungi that make up the Australian plant community.
-Australian animals and pollinators includes the furry, scaly, slippery, feathery, and crawly beings that are uniquely Australian wildlife.
+Photographs of native Australian plants, animals and pollinators that are found in the Macarthur region.
+This may include the leaves, branches, flowers, seeds, lichen, bark and fungi that make up the Australian plant community; Australian animals and pollinators includes the furry, scaly, slippery, feathery, and crawly critters that make up our uniquely Australian wildlife.

 Prizes